OpenDroneMap/docs/id/_sources/arguments/sfm-algorithm.rst.txt

 sfm-algorithm
 `````````````

-**Options:** *incremental |  triangulation*
+**Options:** *incremental |  triangulation |  planar*

 Choose the structure from motion algorithm.
-For aerial datasets, if camera GPS positions and angles are available, triangulation can generate better results. .
+For aerial datasets, if camera GPS positions and angles are available, triangulation can generate better results.
+For planar scenes captured at fixed altitude with nadir-only images, planar can be much faster. .
 Default: ``incremental``